opencooperativeecosystem/agent/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system. nd.
+Agent consumes data from 2 possible endpoints, both used in the faircoop ecosystem.
+If you want to install Agent locally and you're not part of faircoop, [you need to install also the backend locally](https://github.com/FreedomCoop/valuenetwork/blob/master/INSTALL.md)

 ### Prerequisites